jiangkuanli/jiangkuanli.github.io/_pages/about.md

 - *2025.09 - Present*: Graduate student in Software Engineering, University of Electronic Science and Technology of China (UESTC)
 - *2021.09 - 2025.06*: Bachelor’s degree in Artificial Intelligence, Yangzhou University

-# 💬 Invited Talks
-- To be updated

-# 💻 Internships
-- To be updated